David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 ### Non-visual affordances

-Semantic non-visual affordances required by Screen Readers are provided when using the correct HTML elements and attributes to render our UI.
+Semantic non-visual affordances required by screen readers are provided when using the correct HTML elements and attributes to render our UI.
 Semantics let us express the affordances we offer to sighted users in a way that a screen reader can announce.

 Semantics or meaning is given to content in a document through:
-- Location in the DOM tree, for example, is it a parent, child, or sibling.
+- Location content is placed - for example, is it a parent, child, or sibling of another element?
-- Labelling, using headings, [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes) or related label elements.
+- Hidden and associated content - provided through labelling, using headings, [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes) or related label elements
-- Tag type or tag roles: is it a list, a button, or the sidebar of our site?
+- Containing element - choosing the correct tag type or tag roles: is it a list, a button, or the sidebar of our site?

 ### Working *with* the screen reader